Big Island of Hawaii Visitor Guide

 Waimea and The Saddle

-East and inland from the more volcanic looking Kohala coast is where you will find Waimea, which is truly different than any other place on the Big Island.
-Also known as “Paniolo,” which means cowboy in Hawaiian, this country town is home cattle-filled ranches, local food, breweries, and Hawaiian cowboys.
-Waimea sits at an elevation of 3000 feet near some of the most spectacular hikes in and around the Waipi’o Valley.
+East, inland, and up from the more volcanic-looking Kohala Coast, you will find Waimea, which is truly different than any other place on the Big Island.
+Also known as "Paniolo," which means cowboy in Hawaiian, this country town is home to historic cattle-filled ranches, breweries, and Hawaiian cowboys strutting their stuff.
+Waimea sits at an elevation of 3,000 feet, near some of the most spectacular hikes in and around the Waipi'o Valley.

 As you make your way to this small town, you will notice the rolling green hills, home to cows and other pasture animals.
-Several ranches around Waimea offer an opportunity to explore the pastures which offer incredible views of the coastline and surrounding peaks and volcanoes!
+Several ranches around Waimea offer an opportunity to explore the pastures and enjoy incredible views of the coastline, surrounding peaks, and volcanoes!

-Local’s tip: take a drive through Waimea on a Saturday morning so you can enjoy the farmers market.
-For lunch, stop at the big Island brewhouse for a local homemade beer!
+Local’s tip: Take a drive through Waimea on a Saturday morning so you can enjoy the farmers market.
+For lunch, stop at the big Island Brewhouse for a local beer tasting!

-What you might find missing on the Kona that we will certainly find an abundance on the Hilo side, is greenery.
-Because Hilo receives around 140 inches of rain per year, it provides a paradise for all tropical foliage.
-Hilo also features breathtaking waterfalls that tower over vast green valleys, some of the most beautiful sights you’ve ever seen!
+While the Kona side of the island has a stark and rugged beauty, the Kona side has the lush greenery most expect to find in Hawaii.
+Because Hilo receives around 140 inches of rain annually, it has a classically tropical feel.
+Hilo also features breathtaking waterfalls that tower over vast green valleys, some of the most beautiful natural sights on the island!

 Gorgeous Rainbow Falls is located near Hilo.